thereviews/thereviews.github.io/_posts/2025-12-14-4-Channel-NVR.md

 <!-- /wp:separator -->

 <!-- wp:paragraph -->
-<p>If you want <strong>true plug-and-play PoE convenience</strong> and sharp 4K monitoring without spending on enterprise models, the <strong>Hikvision DS-7604NI-Q1/4P</strong> is a great middle ground.
+<p>If you want <strong>true plug-and-play PoE convenience</strong> and sharp 4K monitoring without spending on enterprise models, the <strong>DS-7604NI-Q1/4P</strong> is a great middle ground.
 It supports 4 IP cameras up to 8MP, uses efficient H.265+ compression, and gives you flexible display outputs — all packed into a beginner-friendly 4-channel unit.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->